SIVAPRAKASHK3/M2_HomeAutomation/5_Report/README.md

-by *__sensor__*.The command based operation is posible and it is implemented using *__UART__* , for fan i have used an simple DC motor.The overall set is divided into two setup simulation 1(work based on commands) and simulation 2 (work based on sensor input).This simulation 1 is works by the commands given by user but the commands are pre-defined.The energy wastage can be avoided and the automatic ventilation is made by automatically for proper ventilation.**
+by *__sensor__*.The command based operation is posible and it is implemented using *__UART__* , for fan i have used an simple DC motor.The overall set is divided into two setup simulation 1(work based on commands) and simulation 2 (work based on sensor input) if the temperature is grater than 35 degree celcius the motoe will turn on else turn off.This simulation 1 is works by the commands given by user but the commands are pre-defined.The energy wastage can be avoided and the automatic ventilation is made by automatically for proper ventilation.**